curityio/android-haapi-ui-sdk-demo/README.md

 ### Passkey Logins

 To login with native passkeys you must configure associated domains for the app, according to the [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial.
 The Docker automated setup provides working passkey logins if you install the ngrok tool as described in the [Mobile Setup](https://curity.io/resources/learn/mobile-setup-ngrok/) tutorial, then set the `USE_NGROK=true` variable at the top of the `start-server.sh` script, before running it.
 Using ngrok exposes the docker instance of the Curity Identity Server on the internet at a trusted SSL URL, so that associated domain registration works.

-Using ngrok also enables testing with real devices.
+Using ngrok also enables testing with real devices, and enables you to run Android and iOS HAAPI code examples side by side.

 ## Running the App